-Certain medications – over-the-counter, prescription, and herbal preparations – can affect Oral Surgeon San Marcos.
+Certain medications – over-the-counter, prescription, and herbal preparations – can affect oral health.
 As these drugs become more available, there will more and more medication-related oral side effects seen among patients.

 During your first dental check-up, one of the things your dentist will ask you about is the medications you are currently taking or have taken within the past months.